KoenLBekx/laconic/README.md

 In order to reuse Laconic script code, it is possible to write routines that can be called repeatedly by other code.

 Laconic offers two kinds of routines:
-- routines that share - can read and write - the variables of the calling operator's environment;
+- routines that share - i.e., can read and write - the variables of the calling operator's environment;
 - routines that have an isolated set of variables and can't access the ones of the calling environment.

 These two kinds of routines are declared using two different operator variants:
 - `R` declares routines that will run in an isolated environment;
 - `R,` declares routines that will share the caller's variables.

-> *Note: routines will always share the stack and routines known to their caller, and the caller will always have access to stack items pushed by a called routine or other routines declared by a called routine.*
+> *Note: routines will always share the stack and routines known to their caller, and the caller will always have access to stack items pushed by a called routine or other routines declared by a called routine.
+In other words, the stack and collection of routines are global.*

 The `R` and `R,` operators expect two operands:
 - the routine's name or identifier, which can be any value type (empty, number or string);